 The problems with Xarelto clinical trials are significant from legal and moral standpoints because nearly 100 federal Xarelto lawsuits already have been centralized before the U.S. District Court for the Eastern District of Louisiana for pretrial management.
 The cases center on the drug’s alleged unreasonable risk of uncontrollable bleeding.

-The panel of federal judges that put those cases before one judge held, “These actions share common factual questions arising out of allegations that plaintiffs suffered severe bleeding or other injuries as a result of taking Xarelto (rivaroxaban) and that defendants did not adequately warn prescribing physicians or consumers of the risks associated with Xarelto, including the potential for severe or fatal bleeding and the unavailability of a reversal agent to counteract Xarelto’s anticoagulation effects.
+The panel of federal judges that put those cases before one judge held, “These actions share common factual questions arising out of allegations that plaintiffs suffered severe bleeding or other injuries as a result of taking Xarelto (rivaroxaban) and that defendants did not adequately warn prescribing physicians or consumers of the Xarelto side effects, including the potential for severe or fatal bleeding and the unavailability of a reversal agent to counteract Xarelto’s anticoagulation effects.
 Issues concerning the development, manufacture, regulatory approval, labeling, and marketing of Xarelto thus are common to all actions.”

 The FDA inspects clinical trial data and categorizes the data either as devoid of violations, as bearing violations not serious enough to warrant sanction or as “official action indicated,” abbreviated OAI, which means the clinical trial has a problem worthy of a regulatory crackdown.